theory-amsterdam/website-theory-amsterdam/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  Theory of Computing Research Group Amsterdam
+  Theory of Computing in Amsterdam
-hero_media: QuSoft.png
+hero_media: theory.amsterdam.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'